olekuz/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/sso.md

 This metadata XML can be signed providing a public X.509 cert and the private key.

-`CertFile` - An X.509 certificate for signing your requests to the IDP
+`CertLocation`: An X.509 certificate and the private key for signing your requests to the IDP, this should be one single file with the cert and key concatenated.

-`KeyFile` - A private key for signing your requests to the IDP

 `ForceAuthentication` - Ignore any session held by the IDP and force re-login every request.